 Rapid Improvement Events follow a four-step process:

 Map the current State: Step one begins by understanding what is currently happening.
 A walk-through of the department helps to understand what’s going on.
-Next, the steps in the process are documented or mapped out in the what is called a Current State Map, playing close attention to the basic flow of process or information.
+Next, the steps in the process are documented or mapped out in the what is called a Current State Map, playing close attention to the basic flow of the process of information.

 Identify waste: Once the current state is mapped, step two is to identify waste in the process.
 Waste is classified in one of three categories: Value-added, non-value added (but necessary), non-value added (waste).
 The focus is to identify wasteful steps in the process which are not necessary and do not add value.
 Next, the team works on completely eliminating the unnecessary waste from the current process.

-Create the future state.
+Create a future state.
 After waste is identified in the current state map, the ideal state map and future state map are developed.
 The ideal state map is what we envision as the perfect scenario for the process.
 The future state map is our plan as to what we would like to improve and will achieve within a specified time frame.

 Continuous improvement.
 Rinse and Repeat!
 After the future state is mapped, and changes are implemented, the final step is to continue to define and refine the process.
 In other words, go back to step one and repeat.
 The ultimate purpose of a rapid improvement event is to continue to seek the ideal state without letting perfection get in the way of better today.
 Rinse and Repeat!

-If you are struggling with improving process, quality, or employee engagement which are negatively impacting your bottom line, a Rapid Improvement Event may be just what you need.
+If you are struggling with improving the process, quality, or employee engagement which are negatively impacting your bottom line, a Rapid Improvement Event may be just what you need.